 For example, the Cambridge Analytica scandal saw Facebook shares plummet, hence hurting positions of long term shareholders.
 In addition, the added volume of speculative activity on PLTR stock, we can expect the stock to remain volatile over the next 12-18 months (opinion not advice).

 Before I begin, I am obliged to remind our viewers that this article is not financial advice but rather investment commentary from extensive research.

 In conclusion, the discussed 12 month analyst forecasts, revenue projections and operational growth holds arguments for the bulls and the bears.
-However, its worth noting Palantir are on track to reach an operating profit in 2021, as well as turn another 30% YOY gain in fiscal revenue.
+However, its worth noting Palantir are on track to reach an operating profit in 2021.
 In contrast, the risks associated with Palantir, both on an industry level and a corporate level remain high.
-Big Data remains a topic at large and will continue to spur up conversations regarding the misuse of it.
+Furthermore, Big Data remains a topic at large and will continue to spur up conversations regarding the misuse of it.

 Written by Tyger Fitzpatrick and research completed by Zac Lorschy.

 The information above is not financial advice.
 Youth Investment Group has no liability for personal financial interests or investment decisions.
 You should make your own investment decisions based upon your own research and what you believe is best for you.